UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_2DFilter.rst

       :arg samplerName: The shader sampler name set to :data:`index` if :data:`samplerName` is passed in the function. (optional)
       :type samplerName: string

-   .. method:: addOffScreen(slots, width=-1, height=-1, mipmap=False)
+   .. method:: addOffScreen(slots, width=None, height=None, mipmap=False)

-      Register a custom off screen to render the filter to.
+      Register a custom off screen (framebuffer in 0.3.0) to render the filter to.

       :arg slots: The number of color texture attached to the off screen, between 0 and 8 excluded.
       :type slots: integer
-      :arg width: The off screen width, -1 if it can be resized dynamically when the viewport dimensions changed (optional).
+      :arg width: In 0.3.0, always canvas width (optional).
       :type width: integer
-      :arg height: The off screen height, -1 if it can be resized dynamically when the viewport dimensions changed (optional).
+      :arg height: In 0.3.0, always canvas height (optional).
       :type height: integer
       :arg mipmap: True if the color texture generate mipmap at the end of the filter rendering (optional).
       :type mipmap: boolean